A Generalized Energy-Based Adaptive Gradient Method for Optimization: Experimental Results

 Figure \ref{qual_alegd_loss} provides a direct comparison between AEGD and ALEGD on the 100D quadratic objective.
 The results show that ALEGD outperforms AEGD in the long run, particularly beyond about $90$ iterations or once the accuracy approaches approximately $10^{-18}$.
 This suggests that ALEGD may offer better long-term convergence properties in convex settings.

-Figure \ref{rosen_alegd_loss} compares the loss curves of GDM, AEGD, and ALEGD when applied to the 2D Rosenbrock objective function, while Figure \ref{rosen_alegd_tra} displays the corresponding optimization trajectories.
-Table \ref{computation time} summarizes the average computation time required by each algorithm to reach a target accuracy of $10^{-10}$.
+Figure \ref{rosen_alegd} compares the loss curves of AEGD and ALEGD when applied to the 2D Rosenbrock objective function, and displays the corresponding optimization trajectories.
+Table \ref{computation_time} summarizes the average computation time required by each algorithm to reach a target accuracy of $10^{-10}$.

-The results demonstrate that ALEGD consistently outperforms both AEGD and GDM in terms of the number of iterations needed to achieve the desired accuracy, even under high condition number settings.
-Specifically, ALEGD converges faster than AEGD and achieves a higher final accuracy.
+The results show that ALEGD consistently outperforms AEGD in both iteration count and computational time required to reach a desired accuracy, even under high condition number settings.
+In particular, ALEGD converges more rapidly than AEGD and attains a more accurate final solution in this task.

-In terms of computation time, ALEGD performs comparably to GDM, whereas AEGD is noticeably slower than GDM.
-These results suggest that ALEGD -- based on the logarithmic energy function, $\hat{F}(s) = log(s+1)$ -- may be a more effective alternative to AEGD, which uses the square root energy function $\hat F(s)=s^{0.5}$.
+Although these results are obtained on a specific test problem and may not capture all aspects of performance, they suggest that ALEGD -- based on the logarithmic energy function $\hat{F}(s) = log(s+1)$ -- is a competitive and effective alternative to AEGD, which employs the square root energy function $\hat F(s)=s^{0.5}$.